-The Anemoi are the four gods named Boreas, Zephyrus, Notus, and Eurus, which each are ascribed a cardinal direction, according to the way the wind blows, and a season.
+The Anemoi are the four gods named Boreas, Zephyrus, Notus, and Eurus.
+Each is ascribed both a cardinal direction based on the direction the wind blows and a season.

 Boreas is the Greek god of the North wind, which is cold, and is therefore linked to winter.
 Thought to bring the winter, he is described as extremely strong with a violent temper.